hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Description

-This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.
+This project is a data pipeline designed to extract and parse monthly chess games from the [Lichess database](https://database.lichess.org/).

 Lichess is a popular online chess platform where millions of chess games are played every day.
 Each month, these games are compiled and published for free on the Lichess database, making them a great data source for chess-related projects.
-However, extracting and processing theses games can be challenging due to two key reasons:
+However, extracting and processing theses games poses two key challenges:

 - The PGN format: The Portable Game Notation format doesn't have a natural indexing system, making it difficult to access specific games or perform filtering and aggregation.
 As a result, PGN games must first be parsed into a JSON or tabular format to support these operations.

 - Size: Each monthly file from the database contains up to 100 million games which is about 350GB when decompressed.
 Processing files of this size can be time-consuming and expensive using traditional methods like Python.

 This data pipeline aims to address these issues by providing the following features:
-- Processing with Spark: Leveraging Spark to process the data file in parallel results in a quick processing time of 60 minutes for 100 million games.
+- Processing with Spark: Utilizing Apache Spark for parallel processing, the pipeline can handle 100 million games in just under 60 minutes.
-- Parquet Format: Chess games are parsed from PGN format into Parquet format, which is optimized for efficient storage and data analysis.
+- Parquet Format: Chess games are parsed from PGN to Parquet format, optimizing storage and data analysis capabilities.
-- Customizable Transformations: Using Spark, the pipeline allows for fully customizable transformation capabilities like filtering and aggregation at scale.
+- Flexible Transformations: Spark enables customizable, large-scale data transformations such as filtering and aggregation.
-- Automated Processing: Monthly data files can be processed automatically every month using a serverless architecture.
+- Automated Processing: A serverless architecture enables automatic monthly processing of new data files.

 This solution streamlines the handling of Lichess's monthly data files, making the data more accessible and manageable for developers and researchers.